docusign/docusign-developer-labs/README.md

 ## Lab 2: Trigger your workflow through the API

 After publishing your workflow, use the [Maestro API](https://developers.docusign.com/docs/maestro-api/maestro101/) to trigger it.

 The skeleton code in this repo gives you a place to start using a Bash shell script and curl to make the API calls.
+To run this code, you will need to be able to run a bash script, and use either PHP or Python for authentication.

 Prefer to work in another environment or programming language?
 Feel free to write your own code, or use [Postman](https://developers.docusign.com/tools/postman/), to call the Maestro API and trigger a workflow.